OmegaCreations/gRPC-learning/README.md

 ## gRPC Endpoints

-- `sendConnectionData`: Handles new receiver connections.
+- `sendConnectionData`: Handles new receiver connections from central system.
 - `sendPayload`: Receives payloads from clients and forwards them to specified endpoints based on the deserialized JSON payload.

 ## HTTP Endpoints

 Define your HTTP endpoints in `src/routes/index.js`.
 The Express server will handle these requests alongside gRPC.

-## Contributing

-Contributions are welcome!
-Please submit a pull request or open an issue for any enhancements or bug fixes.

 ## License